|

 Movement, Rope, Detect Life, Reverse Missiles).

-- Frost Staff - Forged on the icy
+- Frost Wand - Clear, icy and thin

 through it (Frost Cloud, Cone of Cold, Create Frost Elemental) will

-do one more hit of damage (per die for Cone of Cold or just
+do one more hit of damage (per die for Cone of Cold/Icicle Spray or

-generally if a Frost Cloud).
-Also removes one point of damage from
+just generally if a Frost Cloud).
+Also removes one point of damage

-fire (either per die for fireball/dragon breath or just one point
+from fire (either per die for fireball/dragon breath or just one

 - Frost Star - Forged on the icy